 If you want to ensure your suit has been thoroughly repaired, you may want to apply another round of glue over the top of the repair.
 Once this has been done, you will need to leave the glue to dry once again.

-It may need a bit linger to dry due to the extra application of glue but be sure to check the manufacturer's instructions.
+It may need a bit longer to dry due to the extra application of glue but be sure to check the manufacturer's instructions.

-Below you'll find some of our repair tips and tricks you can use for fixing up your suit!
+Below you'll find some of our repair tips and tricks you can use for fixing up your suit for a quality, seamless repair.

-A wetsuit should be repaired as soon as the rip or tear has been discovered; this will prevent any further damage from incurring.
+A wetsuit should be repaired as soon as the tear or hole has been discovered; this will prevent the damage from worsening.

 For bigger holes, you may need the additional support of extra neoprene.